ethanyen30/shared-nlp-hw/feateng/README.md

  * _aggressive_: Guess was wrong, Buzz was wrong
  * _waiting_: Guess was wrong, Buzz was correct

-How to test with and without a feature
--

 In the template code that you're given, you have code that will create a feature based on the length of properties of the guess.
 However,